The most discriminable quantum states in the multicopy regime: The -copy most discriminable classical states

-We notice that, when $N < k + 1$, at least one of the measurements is the sum of at least two measurements \cref{eq:classical_meas}, which leads to having not uniformly distributed on $Z$-axis states as the optimal set, for numerical details see \cref{table:classical_and_rebit}.
+Notice that, when $N < k+1$, at least one of the measurement elements \cref{eq:classical_meas} is associated with two different Hamming weights, which leads to having not uniformly distributed on $Z$-axis states as the optimal set, for numerical details see \cref{table:classical_and_rebit}.
 This shows that, contrarily to what an initial naive intuition could suggest, the most discriminable classical bits are not bits uniformly spread between the $Z$ axis.
 In particular when $N<k-1$, the distribution over most discriminable bits are more concentrated towards the bits zero and one instead of being uniform.